naijab/naijab/README.md

 ### Status
-- ⭐️ I'm looking for a Full Stack job (BE: Spring with Kotlin or Golang; FE: React or Vue).
-I can start work in July 2023.
 - 📌 I'm create opensource project at [naijabx](https://github.com/naijabx)
 - 🧑🏻‍💻 I'm re-building and re-design my website [naijab.com](https://naijab.com)
 - 📝 I'm blogging on [medium](https://medium.com/@naijab)